 Stevia and xylitol are also natural sugar alcohols.
 Xylitol is added to many products for sweetness including gum.
 Dentists sometimes recommend it because it "starves" harmful bacteria that cause tooth decay.
 There are even toothpastes on the market that contain xylitol because it is so helpful in preventing tooth decay.

 I have used stevia and I find the flavor too intensely sweet.
 However, it has the added benefit of being good for your digestion.

-Another tasty low glycemic sweetener is agave syrup which is widely
+Another tasty low glycemic sweetener that is a syrup not a sugar alcohol is agave syrup which is widely

 available in natural foods stores.
 It tastes a little like a mild

-It is possible to create delicious sugar free desserts.
-Once you have stopped eating so much sugar most recipes will taste much too sweet.
-You can reduce the amount and substitute a low glycemic sweetener.
-Here's a new habit to cultivate - eat fresh fruit for dessert!
-Save the low glycemic sweetened desserts for special occasions.
+It is possible to create delicious sugar free desserts with the low glycemic sweeteners.
+Once you have stopped eating so much sugar most recipes will taste too sweet anyway.
+When you want a dessert you will want to make your own.
+You can reduce the amount of sugar by half or substitute a low glycemic sweetener.

 "The amount of fat the body absorbs after a meal is greater when that meal includes sugar."
 (Journal of the American College of Nutrition 1999;18)